Cranwell: History

 During the medieval period the parish was originally governed as part of the ancient Flaxwell Wapentake in the North Kesteven division of Lincolnshire.
 The name Cranwell is thought to mean the spring or stream frequented by cranes or herons.

 The village centres on the remains of the village cross.
 The cross is a 14th-century market cross (or buttercross) from which important matters of public moment were announced.
 The cross, which is listed as a scheduled monument, had restoration work carried out by a Mr CH Fowler between 1903 and 1904.

 Cranwell manor was held by the Thorold family from the 16th century for over three hundred years.
 The manor house was demolished in 1816 and the Hall Farm's farmhouse was erected on the site.
 The Thorold family moved to a new mansion at Syston Park.
 In 1871 Sir John Thorold is recorded as owning all the land in Cranwell with the exception of the church glebelands and a single farmstead that was under the ownership of St John's College, Cambridge.

 In 1682, Sir William and his wife Lady Anne Thorold are recorded as establishing a charity that gave about £8 and 2 shillings (£8.10) per year for the poor, to be distributed on Lady Day (25 March and then considered to be New Year's Day).
 The parish also benefited from the will of Lady Margaret Thorold who granted £15 a year to apprentice four boys from the village.
 With the Poor Law Amendment Act reforms of 1834, the parish became part of the Sleaford Poor Law Union group of parishes.

-The population of the village in 1801 was recorded as being just 88 people and even by 1911 had only risen to 184.
-The village only grew and has continued to expand since the opening of the aviation training facility and now stands in the region of 3,000 residents.

 Cranwell railway station, on a single track branch line from Sleaford, opened in 1917 and served the naval aviation training facility then known as RNAS Daedalus, later to become RAF Cranwell.
 The branch line was closed in 1956 and the track removed.
 However, the original station building still stands and is in use as the current RAF main guardroom.
 Engine sheds in a small goods yard area closer to the village were demolished and the land re-used for housing.